-The two-day event was marked at national level in Mwanza, Tanzania and attracted over 250 participants drawn from all corners of the country.
-They included dignitaries, including NGO’s representatives, Government regulatory bodies, diplomatic missions in Tanzania, representatives from UN Agencies, donor communities, media houses, press clubs, journalism training institutions, international media, veteran journalists and government representatives.
+The two-day event was marked at national level in Mwanza, Tanzania and attracted over 250 participants from all corners of the country.
+They included dignitaries and representatives of NGOs, government regulatory bodies, diplomatic missions, UN agencies, donor communities, media houses, press clubs, journalism training institutions, international media, and government, as well as veteran journalists.

-Joint collaboration for a National Commemoration of World Press Freedom Day aimed at strengthening common action for a conducive legal and regulatory framework; synergies in implementation for increased access to information and freedom of expression; and a common vision for the achievement of related targets of the Sustainable Development Goals (SDGs).
+Joint collaboration for a national commemoration of World Press Freedom Day aimed at strengthening common action for a conducive legal and regulatory framework; synergies in implementation for increased access to information and freedom of expression; and a common vision for the achievement of related targets of the Sustainable Development Goals.

-The General Objective of the Commemoration in 2017 was to raise awareness of the importance of freedom of the press and remind governments of their commitments made to respect and uphold the Right to Freedom of Expression enshrined under Article 19 of the 1948 Universal Declaration of Human Rights and mark the anniversary of the Declaration of Windhoek, a statement of free press principles made in 1991.
+The general objective of the 2017 commemoration was to raise awareness of the importance of freedom of the press and remind governments of their commitments made to respect and uphold the right to freedom of expression enshrined under Article 19 of the 1948 Universal Declaration of Human Rights and mark the anniversary of the Declaration of Windhoek, a statement of free press principles made in 1991.

-- Engaging media stakeholders, actors and general public, particularly the Youth, in highlighting and addressing key issues relevant to building a conducive environment for transparency and accountability
+- Engaging media stakeholders, actors and general public, particularly youth, in highlighting and addressing key issues relevant to building a conducive environment for transparency and accountability

 - Providing a platform for dialogue on current developments in the media environment affecting access to information and press autonomy